privacyidea/privacyidea/doc/glossary/index.rst

         account.

    Application Plugins
-        privacyIDEA comes with application plugins.
+        Some plugins are available for privacyIDEA.
 These are plugins for applications like PAM, OTRS, Apache2, FreeRADIUS, ownCloud, simpleSAMLphp or Keycloak which enable these
         application to authenticate users against privacyIDEA.